ambernettech/chefdk-fundamentals/scene_07.md

 9
 -

-We can also include that information in the file's content attribute on a new line below our ipaddress.
+We can also include this information in the file resource's attribute on a new line below our ipaddress.

 -
 10